ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R9]**	A commercial document MUST be non-repudiable.

-Note that while non-repudiation in the physical world is most often tied to a physical signature of an individual on a legal document, in the digital world a digital signature over a digital legal document such as an Order or an Invoice belonging to a known and verifiable digital identity of a counterparty serves the same purpose.
+Note that while non-repudiation in the physical world is most often tied to a physical signature of a legal entity on a legal document, in the digital world a digital signature over a digital legal document such as an Order or an Invoice belonging to a known and verifiable digital identity of a counterparty serves the same purpose.

 Example:
 A Buyer ("Requester") and Seller ("Provider") may agree that a signed Order requires a signed original paper copy, or a digitally signed electronic Order Form, in addition to an Order being digitally signed and recorded within a BPI.